 The Junior Continental Championships will be held at the last race of the corresponding Europe Cup respectively North American Cup of the current season.
-In relation to the Junior European Championships Juniors are athletes who reached the age of maximum 23 years in the period of October 1st to March 31st of the current season.
+In relation to the Junior European Championships Juniors are athletes who reached the age of maximum 23 years (or 20 years) in the period of October 1st to March 31st of the current season.